Hundreds of Pokemon Go incidents logged by police

 'Avoid dangerous locations'

-"We encourage all people to be aware of their surroundings and to play alongside friends or family, especially when you're exploring unfamiliar places," he added.
+A spokesman for Niantic said the company takes the issue of "player safety" seriously."We encourage all people to be aware of their surroundings and to play alongside friends or family, especially when you're exploring unfamiliar places," he added.

 "Please remember to be safe and alert at all times, don't drive and play, abide by local laws and respect the locations you visit."